thanos-io/thanos/docs/tracing.md

 Client for [Ligthstep](https://lightstep.com).

 In order to configure Thanos to interact with Lightstep you need to provide at least an [access token](https://docs.lightstep.com/docs/create-and-use-access-tokens) in the configuration file.
-The `collector` key is optional, and used when you have  on-premise satellites.
+The `collector` key is optional and used when you have on-premise satellites.

 [embedmd]:# (flags/config_tracing_lightstep.txt yaml)
 ```yaml